elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > *   Oracle Database or Application Server
 > *   Java
-> *   With the x86 architecture the first 16MB-896MB of physical memory is known as &#8220;low memory&#8221; (ZONE_NORMAL) which is permanently mapped into kernel space.
+> *   With the x86 architecture the first 16MB-896MB of physical memory is known as "low memory" (ZONE_NORMAL) which is permanently mapped into kernel space.
 Many kernel resources must live in the low memory zone.
 In fact, many kernel operations can only take place in this zone.
 This means that the low memory area is the most performance critical zone.
-For example, if you run many resources intensive applications/programs and/or use large physical memory, then &#8220;low memory&#8221; can become low since more kernel structures must be allocated in this area.
+For example, if you run many resources intensive applications/programs and/or use large physical memory, then "low memory" can become low since more kernel structures must be allocated in this area.
 Under heavy I/O workloads the kernel may become starved for LowMem even though there is an abundance of available HighMem.
 As the kernel tries to keep as much data in cache as possible this can lead to oom-killers or complete system hangs.
 > *   In 64-bit systems all the memory is allocated in ZONE_NORMAL.
 So lowmem starvation will not affect 64-bit systems.
 Moving to 64-bit would be a permanent fix for lowmem starvation.
 >
 > **Diagnosing**